CTV Television Network: Other CTV-branded channels

 In addition to CTV News Channel, several other spin-offs have been launched under the CTV branding.

-Former specialty channels that have used the CTV brand (and formerly had ownership stakes by the parent company) include CTV Sportsnet (now Sportsnet) and CTV Travel (now T+E) and Discovery Canada (now owned by Rogers).
+Former specialty channels that have used the CTV brand (and formerly had ownership stakes by the parent company) include CTV Sportsnet (now Sportsnet) and CTV Travel (now T+E).

 Following the 2007 acquisition of A-Channel by CTVglobemedia as part of the takeover of CHUM Limited, media analysts had speculated that CTV may potentially extend its market-leading CTV brand to that television network.
 Bell officially announced on May 30, 2011, that the A-Channel television network would be rebranded as "CTV Two", a change that took effect on August 29, 2011.
 CTV Two currently consists of four over-the-air O&Os in Ontario and three in British Columbia, as well as regional cable-only channels in Atlantic Canada and Alberta, providing complementary programming which have smaller audiences than those on the mainline CTV network.

 In June 2018, Bell Media announced plans to rename four of its existing specialty channels under the CTV branding.
 The original Bravo, The Comedy Network, Gusto, and Space were respectively relaunched as CTV Drama Channel, CTV Comedy Channel, CTV Life Channel, and CTV Sci-Fi Channel on September 12, 2019.
 In December 2018, Bell launched two ad-supported video on demand (AVOD) services, CTV Movies and CTV Throwback (originally announced as "CTV Vault"), respectively offering second-run feature films and classic TV series.
 Their programming would primarily be drawn from an agreement with Sony Pictures Television; Sony's video service Crackle would exit Canada on June 28, 2018, with its content being assumed by the two services.

 It was also announced that content from CTV, its four genre channels, as well as CTV Movies and CTV Throwback, would be eventually accessible within a unified "super-hub" for streaming video platforms.
 The new CTV app was released in July 2020, subsuming the TV Everywhere apps for the aforementioned channels.
 It would also subsume the streaming apps for most other Bell Media networks.
+In 2024, Bell launched a suite of free ad-supported streaming television (FAST) channels via providers such as Samsung TV Plus, including CTV@Home (lifestyle programming), CTV Gridlock (Highway Thru Hell and Heavy Rescue: 401), and CTV Laughs (comedy) among others.

 In October 2024, due to the end of Bell Media's licensing agreement with Warner Bros.
 Discovery for its factual networks, it was announced that Animal Planet, Discovery Science, and Discovery Velocity would be relaunched as CTV Wild Channel, CTV Nature Channel, and CTV Speed Channel respectively on January 1, 2025.

+In late November 2025, content from CTV and other Bell Media entertainment TV channels was added to the Crave streaming service as a free ad-supported tier, with linear TV channels available via a Crave subscription and/or TV provider authentication.
+On May 1, 2026, the CTV website and apps were decommissioned, with users redirected to Crave.
+The CTV News website and apps continue to operate separately.